voyagermesh/voyager/docs/contribution/README.md

 # Contributing guidelines
-Want to hack on voyager?
+Want to hack on Voyager?

 ## Developer Guide
 We have a [Developer's Guide](../developer-guide/README.md) that outlines everything you need to know from setting up your